RohanAlexander/doss_toolkit_book/docs/019-holding_the_chaos_at_bay-install_packages.md

 ## Exercises

 ### Question 1
+What is a package
+    a.
+Collections of functions or datasets developed by the community
+    b.
+Built in functions or datasets in R
+    c.
+A set of file to store your code

 ### Question 2
+CRAN is the official repository where the packages are located, and you can install them on your computer.
+    a.
+True
+    b.
+False

 ### Question 3
+Why do we want to use packages?
+    a.
+No, we should not use other people's package
+    b.
+It helps us to run R more smoothly
+    c.
+It increases and expands the tools we can use in R for various tasks
+    d.
+To have better user interface in R-studio

 ### Question 4
+Can you install packages in the R-studio console?
+    a.
+Yes
+    b.
+No

 ### Question 5
+Can you install packages in the packages tab on the right side of R-studio?
+    a.
+Yes
+    b.
+No

 ### Question 6
+Which code can install the `tidyverse` package?
+    a. `packages(tidyverse)`
+    b. `install.packages(tidyverse)`
+    c.  `install.packages('tidyverse')`
+    d. `install.package('tidyverse')`
 ### Question 7
+You can create your own packages
+    a.
+True
+    b.
+False

 ### Question 8
+`dplyr` is a data visualization package.
+    a.
+True
+    b.
+False

 ### Question 9
+Does `install.packages("dplyr")` work?
+    a.
+Yes
+    b.
+No

 ### Question 10
+Does `install.packages(tidyverse)` work?
+    a.
+Yes
+    b.
+No